A Helping Hand

 Rena left The Imaginative Traveller in 2007 to work as a freelance marketing consultant in the travel industry.

-She brought her marketing expertise to Wildlife Photography Africa in 2012; although she continues her consultancy work and also provides specialist German lessons to local businessmen.
+She brought her marketing expertise to Wildlife Photography Africa in 2012.

-One of the key attributes of our success as a tour operator has been the importance we place on long term relationships with partners in the various destinations and it is the strength of these relationships that give us the confidence of knowing that, whatever happens, our clients are in safe hands.
+One of the key attributes of our success has been the importance we place on long term relationships with partners in the various destinations and it is the strength of these relationships that give us the confidence of knowing that, whatever happens, you will be in safe hands.

-Our drivers and guides, the staff at the camps and lodges we use; indeed all our partners on the ground in Africa, have proved time after time just how good they are and we are sure you’ll be as impressed with them as we are.
+The drivers and guides, the staff at the camps and lodges we recommend; indeed all our partners on the ground in Africa, have proved time after time just how good they are and we are sure you’ll be as impressed with them as we are.